alphacenturai/consultationDetails/Physical_Fitness.md

 `"Take care of your body.
-It's the only place you have to live."`
+It's the only place you have to live."`Jim Rohn

 ## Introduction